2018 Championship League: Winnings

-(1) Neil Robertson withdrew due to personal reasons after his fifth match in Group 2.
+(1) Neil Robertson withdrew for personal reasons after his fifth match in Group 2.

 (2) Mark Allen withdrew due to family reasons after his first match in Group 4.

 (3) Barry Hawkins, Shaun Murphy and Liang Wenbo withdrew from the tournament prior to Group 5 play.

 (4) Graeme Dott and Li Hang withdrew from the tournament prior to Group 7 play.